-This reflects the highly non-stationary nature of speech \cite{9440639}.
-Attention mechanisms must adaptively adjust both the focus (\( \mu \)) and the width (\( \sigma \)) to effectively capture the rapidly changing features in speech, essential for tasks like emotion recognition.
-Text data shows high mean variation perhaps due to changing semantic contexts, but the variance remains moderately stable, reflecting the structured nature of language.
-Attention mechanisms should primarily focus on tracking the shifting mean (\( \mu \)) to align with the changing semantic and syntactic focal points, while the moderate variance variation allows for a relatively consistent attention span.
-In Vision, both the mean and variance variations are low, indicating stable and consistent feature locations and spreads.
-Simpler attention mechanisms can be effective, maintaining a consistent focus (\( \mu \)) and width (\( \sigma \)), suitable for tasks where feature variability is minimal.
+This variability reflects the highly non-stationary nature of speech \cite{9440639}, necessitating attention mechanisms that can dynamically adjust both focus (\(\mu\)) and width (\(\sigma\)) to capture the rapidly changing features essential for tasks such as emotion recognition.
+Text data, on the other hand, shows high mean variation, possibly due to changing semantic contexts, while the variance remains moderately stable, which aligns with the structured nature of language.
+In text processing, attention mechanisms need to focus primarily on tracking the shifting mean to match the changing semantic and syntactic focal points.
+In contrast, vision tasks show low variations in both mean and variance, indicating that features are relatively stable and consistent in their locations and spreads.
+This stability suggests that simpler attention mechanisms can be effective, maintaining a consistent focus and width suitable for tasks with minimal feature variability.